+See actuarial documents at http://

+webapp.rma.usda.gov/apps/

+actuarialinformationbrowser2015/CropCriteria.aspx

-See actuarial documents at http:// prodwebnlb.app.rm.usda.gov/apps/ ActuarialInformationBrowser2014/CropCriteria.aspx for insurable counties.
-The crop may be insurable in other counties by written agreement if specific criteria are met.
-Contact a crop insurance agent for more details.
+for insurable counties.
+Written Agreements are not available under Area Risk Protection Insurance (ARPI) plans.
+Contact an insurance agent for more details.

 Causes of Loss

 ARPI provides protection against loss of revenue or against loss of yield in a county resulting from natural causes of loss that cause the final county yield or the final county revenue to be less than the trigger yield or the trigger revenue.